hmajid2301/articles/4. Debug Expo Native WebView/README.md

 ---
-title: 'Debug Expo/React Native WebView'
+title: 'Debug React Native WebView'
-tags: ['React Native', 'Expo', 'Chrome', 'Mobile App Development', 'Development']
+tags: ['React Native', 'Expo', 'Chrome', 'Mobile App Development']
 license: 'public-domain'
+publish: false
+cover_image: 'images/cover.jpg'
 ---

-# Debug Expo/React Native WebView

 The _core_ logic of my React Native app involves using WebViews because I need to access the HTML5 canvas.
 Whilst developing this code there are bound to be errors and issues with the WebView code.
 Figuring out how to debug code within the WebView isn’t so obvious.

 ![Figure 1: Chrome Inspect for the WebView](images/webview-dev-tools.png)